 Suman has traveled as a yoga monk, teaching Yoga and Tai chi throughout forty-six countries and currently resides in Eugene, Oregon USA, as a holistic wellness coach.
 Suman first recieved training in yoga and tai chi in Mongolia and China.
 He Studied with tai chi masters Dr. Paul Lam in USA and Jan Gun De of Beijing University China.
 Suman took initiation in classical yoga meditation in 1991 and in 1993 took yoga monk training in Benares, India.
 And studied Social Service Work 1993-1994 in Ydresfors, Sweden, at the International School of Social Service.
 Following these trainings, he taught yoga as well as taichi and promoted social service throughout Asia, Europe, Scandinavian countries and last 17 year in the United States.
 Suman has been teaching about 20-22 classes a week locally focusing in yoga, meditation, tai chi, qigong, and yoga therapy.
 He is also director of the Yoga school, 200/500 hours by National Yoga Alliance "Holistic Yoga Teacher Training" 200 and 300 hours certification programs.
 He is also involved with the Tai Chi - Moving for Better Balance fidelity workgroup for the Oregon Health Authority and is responsible for all new 600 instructors trainings.
 Totally trained over 1200 Tai chi instructors throughout USA.
 Now he works part time teaching "Holistic Health" program at Oregon Heart and Vascular Institute affiliated with Peace Health non profit organization and traveling to teach internationally.

-Beverly Lynn Bennett is an experienced vegan chef and baker, writer, and animal advocate who is passionate about showing the world how easy, delicious, and healthy it is to live and eat as a vegan.
-Before she was twenty, Beverly had become a certified foodservice operations manager, she earned her culinary arts degree in 1988 from the University of Akron, Ohio.
+Beverly Lynn Bennett is an experienced vegan chef and baker, cookbook author, food writer, and animal advocate who is passionate about showing the world how easy, delicious, and healthful it is to live and eat as a vegan.
+Before she was twenty, Beverly had become a certified foodservice operations manager, and in 1989 she obtained a culinary arts degree from the University of Akron, Ohio.
 While working in natural foods stores and vegetarian restaurants, Beverly encountered many people with food allergies and sensitivities.
 To expand her culinary repertoire, she began developing more vegan recipes for those who follow special diets, like raw, low-fat, sugar-free, and/or wheat-free/gluten-free.

 Beverly currently lives and works in the vegan-friendly city of Eugene, Oregon, where her love of organic, healthy, and exciting foods fuels a passion for developing innovative vegan recipes.
-Her work appeals to a wide assortment of tastes and offers enticing alternatives to those with dietary restrictions of all sorts.
-In her spare time, she can often be found advising others on all things vegan, developing new culinary creations (an increasing number of which are raw and/or gluten -free), and helping to educate on issues including animal rights, environment, and health, through cooking demos and speaking engagements.
+In her spare time, she can often be found advising others on all things vegan, developing new culinary creations (an increasing number of which are raw and/or gluten -free), and helping to educate on issues including animal rights, environment, and health, through her cooking demos and speaking engagements.

 Brandee was born in Villa Elisa, Paraguay and raised in Jupiter, FL.
 Her love for dance started when she was 3 years old and still continues on.
 Brandee danced competitively in middle school and was on her high school's Dance Team for all 4 years where she was captain her senior year.
 She also was in chorus and did color guard and winter guard with the school's marching band.
-In July 2016, Brandee and her girlfriend took a trip to Oregon to visit and fell in love with Portland.
+In July 2016, Brandee and her fiancé took a trip to Oregon to visit and fell in love with Portland.
 One month later they moved out to Portland and that is when she came across Pure Barre.
 Already living a healthy plant-based vegan lifestyle and having a movement background Brandee became inspired by Pure Barre's fitness technique to the point it became addicting.
 "Pure Barre is such a positive environment, loving, and a fun workout.
 I love taking class and feeling so strong afterwards that I feel I can take on the world.
 I have to be strong to save all the animals."
-While not working and teaching at Pure Barre, Brandee loves to hike, eat lots of delicious food, volunteer at animal sanctuaries and speak out for animals.
+While not working and teaching at Pure Barre, Brandee loves to read, meet new people, eat lots of delicious food and volunteer at animal sanctuaries.